sagi21805/Tracker/README.md

 Create a Tracker Object, give it the weights of a yolo model, and a video or camera to track on.

 SEE example.py for more information.

+INSTALL FOR WINDOWS

+enable script running
+install rust msvc 143+ windows SDK newest for your windows version on the visual studio installer install python and pip install all the packages run the install package script